Communication Design Diploma

 You'll learn:

-Customize your credential with courses in front-end web development or media production.
-After earning your diploma, pursue careers in communication design, graphic design, web development, concept art, interactive design, and UX design.
+After earning your diploma, you'll have a portfolio that reflects your direction and strengths and you can pursue careers in communication design, graphic design, web development, concept art, interactive design and user experience (UX) design.

 Requirements and courses